guardian/scribe/README.md

 ### `Document.queryCommandState`
 * Browser magic: Chrome and Firefox report command state to be true after applying a command to a collapsed selection, but why?: http://jsbin.com/eDOxacI/1/edit?js,console,output

+### `Element.focus`
+* Firefox: Giving focus to a `contenteditable` will place the caret outside of any block elements.
+Chrome behaves correctly by placing the caret at the earliest point possible inside the first block element: http://jsbin.com/eLoFOku/1/edit?js,console,output